th8ta/ArConnect/.github/CONTRIBUTING.md

-# Contributing to Arconnect
+# Contributing to ArConnect

-Thank you for your interest in contributing to the Arconnect extension!
+Thank you for your interest in contributing to the ArConnect extension!
 Below are the guidelines to help you get started.

 > **Important:** Always work from the "development" branch when making contributions.
 This ensures your changes are based on the latest development version.